Weimax Wines & Spirits

 We've seen the advent of "cult wines" over the past couple of decades.
 Names such as Bryant, Colgin, Harlan and Bond fetch hundreds of dollars.
 Seeing this trend, many people have started wine brands in hopes of catching lightning in a bottle.

-A fellow brought in a perfectly standard bottle of Napa Cabernet, asking $75 a bottle.
+A sales rep brought in a perfectly standard bottle of Napa Cabernet, asking $75 a bottle.
 I pegged it as being "worth" $20.
 "What makes this worth $75?"
 I asked.
 The fellow showed me a map of famous vineyards and since all the neighbor's wines cost big bucks, their wine had to cost a similar small fortune.

 When I asked another gentleman "Precisely what brand of crack are they smoking at your winery to think this young vines, simple Cabernet could possibly warrant your asking nearly $200 for a bottle?" he told me "That's a good price for a cult Cabernet!"